akashmalvi/Akash_Malvi_Koach_Tasks/README.md

          > pip install python

 3. Create a folder with name "tasks" in desktop
-4. Download the "TASK-1" file from the repository to the created folder
+4. Download the "tasks" file from the repository to the created folder
 5. Go to the created folder
 6. Create virtual environment :
     in command prompt